dao-duc-tung/CBIR-public/README.md

 # Content-based Image Retrieval System

-Because of some personal reason, this project is not public

-This respository is only used for introducing purpose
+This is a private project.
+Some results are shown for demonstration purpose only.

 # Overview